jython/book/chapter17.rst

-we can pass a first class function "change_text" directly to the JButton in it's constructore, in place of the more cumbersome Java "addActionListener" method where we need to create an anonymous ActionListener class and define it's actionPerfomed method with all of the ceramony of the static type declarations.
+we can pass a first class function "change_text" directly to the JButton in it's constructore, in place of the more cumbersome Java "addActionListener" method where we need to create an anonymous ActionListener class and define it's actionPerfomed method with all of the ceremony of the static type declarations.
 This is one case where Jython's readibility really stands out.
 Finally, in both examples we set the visible property to True.
+Again, although we could have set this property in the frame constructor, the visible property is one of those rare order-dependant properties that we want to set at the right time (in this case, last).

 In Java ::